conan-io/docs/examples/commands/pkglists.rst

     }

-The first level in the ``pkglist.json`` is the "origin" remote or "Local Cache".
+The first level in the ``pkglist.json`` is the "origin" remote or "Local Cache" if the list happens in the cache.
 In this case, as we listed the packages in ``conancenter`` remote, that will be the origin.

 We can now do a download of these recipes and binaries with a single ``conan download`` invocation: